carbon-design-system/carbon/docs/guides/endgame.md

 ### Week 1: Project kickoff

 _Note: Week 1 and week 6 overlap.
-Previous release leader will only take charge of endgame items (release, retro), and new leader will take charge of project planning going forward._
+Previous release leader will only take charge of endgame items (week 6 checklist), and new leader will take charge of project planning going forward (week 1 checklist)._

 Checklist: